Well-posedness and stability of the Lagrange representation of the n-D wave equation via boundary triples: Preliminaries

 \subsection{Boundary triples}

-Boundary triples were originally developed for symmetric operators see \cite{GorGor1991,BeHaSn2020}, but they can be equivalently defined in the skew-symmetric case, see \cite{Wegner2017} and \cite[Ch.~2.4]{Sk-Phd2021}.
+Boundary triples were originally developed for symmetric operators, cf.~\cite{GorGor1991,BeHaSn2020}, but they can be equivalently defined in the skew-symmetric case, cf.~\cite{Wegner2017} and \cite[Ch.~2.4]{Sk-Phd2021}.
 This is a simple consequence of multiplying the equations by the imaginary unit $\iu$.

-We will present the version from \cite{Sk-Phd2021} that allows dual pairs as the boundary spaces instead of a single (identified) Hilbert space.
-There is also the notion of m-boundary tuples \cite{EllerKarabash2022}, which additionally requires a pivot space for the dual pair.
+Boundary triples are certainly not the only tool one can apply to model (dissipative) boundary conditions.
+Other viable concepts include m-boundary tuples (cf.~\cite{EllerKarabash2022}), which additionally require a pivot space for the dual pair, the recent notion of {\em generalized} boundary triples (cf.~\cite{Behrndt2025}), as well as boundary quadruples (cf.~\cite{Arendt2023}) and boundary systems (cf.~\cite{Waurick2015}), which exist even if a skew-adjoint extension of the operator does not exist.
+However, all these notions are equivalent to the concept of boundary triples given strong enough assumptions (cf.~\cite{Waurick2018} for the equivalence of boundary systems and boundary triples).
+In our context, it suffices to consider boundary triples though.
+We will present the definition used in \cite{Sk-Phd2021}, which allows a dual pair instead of a single (identified) Hilbert space as a boundary space.

 \begin{definition} Let $A_{0}$ be a densely defined, skew-symmetric and closed operator on a Hilbert space $H$.
-A \emph{boundary triple} for $A_{0}^{\ast}$ is a triple $\bigl((\mathcal{B}_{+},\mathcal{B}_{-}),B_{1},B_{2}\bigr)$ consisting of a complete dual pair\footnote{\emph{Complete dual pair} simply means that that the spaces are dual to each other, but we do not identify them by means of the Riesz isomorphism in the case of a Hilbert space.} $(\mathcal{B}_{+},\mathcal{B}_{-})$ and two operators $B_{1}\colon\dom(A_{0}^{\ast})\to \mathcal{B}_{+}$ and $B_{2}\colon\dom(A_{0}^{\ast})\to \mathcal{B}_{-}$ such that \begin{enumerate}[leftmargin=5ex] \item The map
+A \emph{boundary triple} for $A_{0}^{\ast}$ is a triple $\bigl((\mathcal{B}_{+},\mathcal{B}_{-}),B_{1},B_{2}\bigr)$ consisting of a complete dual pair\footnote{\emph{Complete dual pair} simply means that that the spaces are dual to each other, but we do not identify them by means of the Riesz isomorphism in the case of a Hilbert space.} $(\mathcal{B}_{+},\mathcal{B}_{-})$ and two operators $B_{1}\colon\dom(A_{0}^{\ast})\to \mathcal{B}_{+}$ and $B_{2}\colon\dom(A_{0}^{\ast})\to \mathcal{B}_{-}$ such that \begin{enumerate}[leftmargin=5ex] \item the map